Striving for productivity? – here is your guide

 The Pareto Principle, also known as the 80/20 rule states that 80% of the effects come from 20% of the causes.
 It’s reflected in many areas of business – for example, 20% of clients generate 80% of income or 20% of your marketing messages account for 80% of your campaign results – and our everyday life – like when you wear 20% of your clothes for 80% of time.
 So what does it have to do with productivity?
 It does a lot and that’s why you should learn to use it to your benefit.

-Even though it might seem like the Pareto Principle suggests you should work less, it’s definitely not the case.
+Even though it might seem like the Pareto Principle suggests you should do less, it’s definitely not the case.
 Instead, it shows that you should reconsider what you put the most effort into and whether these are the things that will bring the most effects.
-To be more productive, then, you should look for areas which are well worth your effort and focus on them more, leaving the less important ones aside sometimes.
-So, when drawing up a to-do list, put the tasks that will deliver the biggest results first and focus on them for more time than on the less important ones.
-Thanks to that, you’ll be more productive and you’ll start to deliver better results.
+It’s one of the best productivity tips from this guide.
+To be more productive, then, you should look for areas which are well worth your effort and focus on them more, to get more done with little time.
+So, when drawing up a to-do list, put the things that will deliver the biggest results first and focus on them for more time than on the less important ones.
+Thanks to that, you’ll be more productive and you’ll focus on important tasks without distractions.

 Never Check Email Before Noon